Scott Brash

 Scott Brash MBE (born 23 November 1985) is a Scottish showjumper.
 He began riding the horse Hello Sanctos in early 2012.
 They competed as part of the British Team at the 2012 Summer Olympics in London winning a gold medal in the team jumping event.
-In 2015 he became the first rider to win show jumping's Rolex Grand Slam, all three of the sport's most prestigious events in a single year, earning the sport's biggest individual prize of 1m Euros (£735,000).
+In 2015, he became the first rider to win show jumping's Rolex Grand Slam, all three of the sport's most prestigious events in a single year, earning the sport's biggest individual prize of €1 million (£735,000).

+In September 2025 Scott won the Spruce Meadows Rolex Master €5million GP at the 50th anniversary show of Spruce Meadows taking home a €1.6 million Canadian dollar prize.
+He is the only rider the win the Spruce Meadows Masters three times and has now won a prestigious five Rolex Grand Slams.

 Early life

 Brash was born in Peebles, Scotland, and is the son of a builder.
-He attended Newlands Primary School and Peebles High School as a child, and at seven years old he began riding his own pony.
+He attended Newlands Primary School and Peebles High School as a child, and at seven years old, he began riding his own pony.
 At the age of ten he began show jumping in The Pony Club.